Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Candidate Table and Image Cutouts
 -----------

-Below we show the code that outputs the last table in the paper (Table 5) and the corresponding imaging cutouts shown in Fig. 14.
+Below, we provide the code used to generate the final table presented in the paper (Table 5) along with the corresponding imaging cutouts shown in Fig. 14.

 .. code-block:: python